topeysoft/MultiACEManager/README.md

 - [Authors and Contributors](#-authors-and-contributors)

 ## ✨ Features
+- **Multi-ACE Support**: Use 2, 3, 4, or more ACE Pro devices for 8, 12, 16+ gates 🔀
+- **ACE Manager**: Unified interface across all ACE units with automatic routing
-- Up to 4 feed lines (gates) and tool change via G-code 🔀
+- Up to 4 gates per ACE device
 - Feed Assist on ACE side
 - ACE Pro dryer control: start by temperature/time and stop ♨️
 - Gate mapping: color, material, recommended temperature 🎯